nielsRocholl/oncology_ULS_AIMI/README.md

 - An algorithm page on Grand Challenge (which you can make by clicking on 'Add a new Algorithm' on the Algorithm tab)

 ### Steps to Submit
-1. Zip your `nnUNet_results` folder into a `.tar.gz`.
+1. Zip your nnUNet model into a `.tar.gz`.
 2. Fork this repo so you have your own version.
 3. Go to the page of your algorithm.
-4. Upload your model tar under 'Model'.
+4. Upload your model tar.gz under 'Model'.
 5. Connect your version of this repo under 'Containers'.
 6. Tag your repo (meaning make a release version.
 Grand Challenge sees these releases automatically).
 7. Go to 'Try out algorithm', and see if this all works by uploading the stacked_voi_sample.mha that's on the zenodo page, along with the stacked_spacing_sample.json that's in this repo under architecture/input/.
-This is your test image, that functions as a debugger.
+You can use this image as a debugging case.
 8. If you aren't getting any errors, your model is ready to be submitted to the ULS23 challenge!
 That can be done on the challenge page: https://uls23.grand-challenge.org/

 ## Optional: Local Testing with Docker
 If you want to test locally before submitting, you have to use Docker locally.
 As mentioned before, this can also be done on GC, but locally might go a bit faster in terms of debugging.
-You will have to work a bit with Docker with this, so it might also be good practice for this (:
+You will have to work a bit with Docker with this, so it might also be good practice (:

 ### Prerequisites for Testing
 - A trained nnUNet model.